CyDevLabs/Underwater-Mine-Warfare-/README.md

 The loss function used in this model is binary cross-entropy, and the optimizer is Adam.

 **first code provided does not use a convolutional neural network (CNN), but rather a fully connected neural network (also called a dense network).
-The Flatten layer at the beginning of the model flattens the 3D image tensor into a 1D vector, and the subsequent Dense layers are fully connected layers that learn a function to map the noisy image to the denoised image.
+The Flatten layer at the beginning of the model flattens the 3D image tensor into a 1D vector, and the subsequent Dense layers are fully connected layers that learn a function to map the noisy image to the denoised image**